Board & Staff

 Robin Fay, Conservation Manager

 Robin Fay grew up on his parents’ organic berry farm in the San Juan Islands, where he learned about farming first hand.
 He received an undergraduate degree in Environmental Policy from the University of Puget Sound in Tacoma, and a Masters in Public Administration from the University of Washington.
-Robin has diverse work experience, including working in bike shops, as an EMT, and as a project manager for American Farmland Trust developing tools to foster sound environmental practices on farms, and on issues of farmland preservation, land use planning, and environmental policy.
-Robin is excited to join the PCC Farmland Trust team as Conservation Manager, and to continue working to preserve farmland around the region.
-Outside of work Robin is an avid outdoorsman, aspiring photographer, and has an undying love for bicycles .
+Robin has diverse work experience, including working in bike shops, as an EMT, and for American Farmland Trust.
+Robin brings a background in land use planning and farmland conservation policy and is excited to join the PCC Farmland Trust staff as Conservation Manager, working with the rest of the conservation team to cultivate relationships with farmers, and complete conservation transactions to purchase easements and preserve farmland around the region.
+Outside of work Robin is an avid outdoorsman, aspiring photographer, and has an undying love for bicycles.
 Send Robin an email.

 Eve Boyce, Stewardship Coordinator